 The verb ερεθιζω (erethizo) means to irritate, agitate or provocate (2 Corinthians 9:2 and Colossians 3:21 only).
 It stems from a verb of similar meaning, ερεθω (eretho), which is much rarer in the classics and unused in the New Testament.
 From this root come ever useful nouns such as ερεθισμα (erethisma), provocation, and ερεθιστος (erethistos), one who is irritated or easily provoked (both unused in the NT).

-Where these words ultimately come from isn't clear, but a creative poet might be forgiven to relate them to the verbs ρεω (reo), to flow, and ερεω (ereo), to verbally convey, we discuss above.
+These words appear to relate to the familiar adjective ορθος (orthos), straight, erect or upright, and stem from the Proto-Indo-European root "herd-", to rise.
+But a creative poet might be forgiven to relate them to the verbs ρεω (reo), to flow, and ερεω (ereo), to verbally convey, we discuss above.